Jaseci-Labs/jaseci/docs/docs/learn/examples/littleX/tutorial.md

       - #### **Implement Profile Node**
         * Represents the user.
         * Fields: username
+        * Profile node should have the abilities to be updated, retrieved, followed, and unfollowed.
             ```jac
             node Profile {
                   has username: str = "";